 When you move into the more mature and sophisticated Levels 3 and 4, intelligence is applied, so the system starts to gain knowledge of system patterns when access is granted.
 So over time, the system is able to look at the behavior of the individuals certifying access for the entitlements to determine the predictability of whether or not the access should be certified in the future based on the contextual information of the identity.

 Curious to know what level your organization is on the Governance Maturity Model and the steps you can take to increase that maturity?

-Join us on Wednesday, December 4th for the final webinar in our IAM Maturity Model series, Advancing Your Identity Management Strategy with the IAM Maturity Model, Part 7 - Governance.
-In this webinar, our founder and IAM expert, Troy Moreland, will discuss the progression from a basic governance strategy, all the way to an intelligent strategy that provides AI decision scoring.
+Watch the final webinar in our IAM Maturity Model series, Advancing Your Identity Management Strategy with the IAM Maturity Model, Part 7 - Governance.
+In this on-demand webinar, our founder and IAM expert, Troy Moreland, will discuss the progression from a basic governance strategy, all the way to an intelligent strategy that provides AI decision scoring.

 Watch this webinar to gain actionable steps and insights into how you can take your governance strategy to the next level.